saduhub/Text-Editor-PWA/README.md

 ## Usage

-1. Access the code editor on [Heroku]().
+1. Access the code editor on [Heroku](https://jate-js-793743c34898.herokuapp.com/).
 2. Install the PWA (Optional): Press the Install button and confirm **OR** When you access the PWA for the first time, most modern web browsers will prompt you to install it as a standalone app on your device.
 This will create an icon on your home screen or app drawer, making it easy to access the PWA just like any other app.
-3. Enjoy a JS code editor with offline functionality, responsive design, fast loading times, and the ability to be added to your home screen.
+3. Enjoy a JS text editor with offline functionality, responsive design, fast loading times, and the ability to be added to your home screen.

 ## Contributors